astowny/superheroes/notes.md

 error on addhero when updating imgurl
-NaN when entering string with number on addhero

-the style or position of the sort btn is not very pretty rotate the add hero btn to be a close btn
+the style or position of the sort btn is not very pretty

-in favorites
+the show detqils stays open in the tab favorites

+notifications
+// when heroe added
+// notify = show

-when click show details
+on change close show details (selectedhero = 0)